 - Mandating Audio Description on Australian free-to-air television

 - And supports the Introduction of accessible voting through iVote

-The Socialist Alliance have registered in principle support for our five election priorities, and to working with Vision Australia to advocate for their implementation, if elected.
+The Socialist Alliance registered in principle support for our five election priorities, and to working with Vision Australia to advocate for their implementation, if elected.

-Politicians speak out on Talking Vision
+Politicians spoke out on Talking Vision

 We want to thank the members of the blindness and low vision community who contributed to our survey on the issues that were most important to them - this feedback helped shape our priorities.